hschhhwwwo0o/yamu/README.md

 | BW color correction mockup               | UF/MOCK-UP/OPTION-BW-STYLE         |

 #### Use cases

+A use case describes how to use an automated system.
+It determines what the user should enter, what should be output in response, and what actions should be performed to obtain the output information

+_"Development of software requirements", Third Edition.
+Carl Vigers, Jay Beatty_

 | ID                | UC/CREATE-MOCK-UP                                                                                                    |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------- |